 All initial teacher education students will have placement opportunities in Scotland.
 This will enable you to gain real life understanding of teaching as a career.

-All our students have an interest in human relationships and are encouraged to develop professional values of trust, respect, integrity, and a clear commitment to social justice.
+All our students have an interest in human relationships and are encouraged to develop professional values, including:

 Our teacher education programmes provide an excellent foundation for a career in teaching and are accredited by the General Teaching Council for Scotland (GTCS).

 Primary Education with Gaelic

 Our two Primary Education with Gaelic (MA) programmes - one for learners and one for fluent speakers - prepare you to teach the full range of the pre-school and primary curriculum for children through the medium of Gaelic, as well as in English.

 Student teachers at the University of Edinburgh also engage with our mental health and wellbeing programme.